When is the best time to take the tour?

 We never know exactly what we’ll find on our excursions so we do sometimes return a few minutes late.
 If you have to be back exactly on time, to catch a ferry, a plane or a bus or for any other reason, please let us know at the start of the trip and we’ll make sure to dock on schedule.
-If you are joinining our 3-hour minimum tour which departs promptly at 12:30pm and you’re catching the Northlink ferry south departing at 5:30pm, then not a problem as we will have you back in plenty of time to catch the ferry.
+If you are joining our Supreme 3-hour minimum tour at 12:15pm and you’re catching the Northlink ferry south departing at 5:30pm, then not a problem as we will have you back in plenty of time to catch the ferry.

 Will it be cold and wet out there?

 It’s always colder at sea than on land, so we do recommend you dress warmly – maybe in one of those beautiful Shetland sweaters you can buy just a few steps from our departure point in Lerwick!
 It’s often showery in Shetland so if you want to stay on deck all the time, it’s best to bring some lightweight waterproofs as well and suitable footwear as the slipway where we pick up from, can sometimes be slippy.
 We have a partial canopy covering above the outside seating area on deck and we also have an indoor heated cabin if you get really cold or just wish to come in and chat to Skipper Brian.
 Inside the cabin we have further seating to accommodate all 12 passengers, we also have a table you can sit around and browse our small, but expertly curated library.
 Whatever the weather out there – you are always guaranteed shelter and a fun experience on-board The Noss Boat Seabird.